-- All activities are mandatory and all students are expected to participate in the activities during the program.
+- Attendance is mandatory and all students are expected to participate in the activities during the program.

-- Please be sure to fill out the new student survey.
-The deadline for completion is July 15.
+- Please be sure to fill out the New Student Profile.
+The deadline for completion is Sunday, June 30.

-Once you’ve paid your deposit, visit our Getting Started page to learn how to claim your GW NetID and set up your email address.
-Also, join the GMBA Class of 2019 Facebook page so you can start getting to know your classmates.
+Once you’ve been admitted to the GW School of Business (GWSB) and paid your deposit, visit our Getting Started page to learn how to claim your GW NetID and set up your email address.
+Also, join the GMBA Class of 2021 Facebook page so you can start getting to know your classmates.

 Plan Your Move to D.C.

 Start considering your options and researching move in-dates, prices and neighborhoods.
 Since we are an urban campus, GW has very limited on-campus housing for graduate students, so be sure to start planning well in advance!

 Get ready!
 August is a busy time for new GMBA students.
 Your first weeks at GW will be a whirl of new people and experiences.
 There’s a lot to do and remember, but with a little preparation you can hit the ground running.

 An overview of the GMBA C-Suite schedule is available here.
 A detailed schedule will be sent closer to the beginning of C-Suite.